AleksandrRiabov/wpt/docs/user-guide.md

 The Trailers Board is a virtual whiteboard displaying loaded trailers.
 It includes essential information such as shipment date, delivery date, and border crossing time.
 Stay organized and track trailer movements with ease.

+- Red: Indicates the presence of alcohol in the trailer.
+- Green: Indicates certified products in the trailer.
+- White: Indicates no certification or alcohol in the trailer.

 Double-click to open the trailer row to open the Trailer Details.

 5. **Category Distribution Pie Chart**